WraySmith/boardgame-explorer/docs/reflection-milestone2.md

 ## General

 The Board Game Analysis Dashboard is currently at a stage where it includes the functionality discussed in the proposal.
-However, it still requires layout and aesthetic optimization, additional in-app user documentation, and code clean-up to provide a polished product.
+However, it still requires layout and aesthetic optimization, additional in-app user documentation, and code clean-up/optimization to provide a polished product.

 ### Features Implemented